-On April 25, 2014, Orchid's Compensation Committee granted each of its non-employee directors 6,000 shares of restricted Orchid common stock subject to a three year vesting schedule whereby 2,000 shares of the award vest on the first, second and third anniversaries of the award date.
-Orchid directors will have all of the rights of a stockholder with respect to the awards, including the right to receive dividends and vote the shares.
-The awards are subject to forfeiture should the director no longer be a member of the Board of Directors of the Orchid prior to the respective vesting dates.
-The effect of this grant is not reflected in the Company's consolidated financial statements as of March 31, 2014.
+On April 25, 2014, Orchid's Compensation Committee granted each of its non-employee directors 6,000 shares of restricted common stock subject to a three year vesting schedule whereby 2,000 shares of the award vest on the first, second and third anniversaries of the award date.
+Directors have all the rights of any other Orchid stockholder with respect to the awards, including the right to receive dividends and vote the shares.
+The awards are subject to forfeiture should the director no longer be a member of the Board of Directors of Orchid prior to the respective vesting dates.
+In June 2014, the non-employee directors also received a total of 2,944 shares of immediately vested stock awards as part of their compensation for service on Orchid's board of directors.
+Compensation expense recognized for restricted shares was approximately \$55,000 for both the six and three months ended June 30, 2014.

-NOTE 11.
+NOTE 10.
 COMMITMENTS AND CONTINGENCIES